Trusts, Estates, Probates, Special Needs, Charitable Trusts, Business Law, Real Estate, and Litigation Services

-Ms. Fosbinder is a member of the National Association of Elder Law Attorneys, the National Association of Estate Planners and Councils, and the Maui County Bar Association, is the Chairperson of the Maui County Council on Aging, and serves on the advisory board of Ipuka I Ke Ao (Doorway Into Light).
+Ms. Fosbinder is a member of the National Association of Elder Law Attorneys, the National Association of Estate Planners and Councils, and the Maui County Bar Association, was the Chairperson of the Maui County Council on Aging, and serves on the advisory board of Ipuka I Ke Ao (Doorway Into Light).
 Licensed in both California and Hawaii, Ms. Fosbinder is admitted to the Supreme Court of Hawaii, the Supreme Court of California, the federal United States District Court in Hawaii, the federal United States District Courts in California (North, South and Central), and the federal Ninth Circuit Court of Appeal.

 Ms. Fosbinder has nearly 30 years of litigation experience (19 as a licensed attorney) and practices in the areas of estate planning, probate, trust administration, elder law, intellectual property, and real estate matters, and litigation in those areas.

 James H. Fosbinder [RETIRED] obtained his Juris Doctorate from the University of Wisconsin-Madison in 1984.
 He earned his Bachelor of Science degree in Fine Art from the University of Wisconsin-Madison in 1979.
 He was on the Board of Directors of the Maui County Bar Association from 2000-2003.
 Magdalena Bajon [NOT LICENSED IN U.S.] obtained her Master of Law degree from the Maria Curie-Sklodowska University of Lublin, Poland, where she graduated Summa Cum Laude and earned the Institute of Business and Trade Law Award for her Master Thesis.
 Before moving to Maui in 2010, she worked in litigation in her native Poland, specializing in civil actions and insurance law.
 Currently she is also an Ameri-Corps member working closely with the Hawaii State Judiciary and the Legal Aid Society of Hawaii to help run the newly opened Self Help Center.